AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_workflow.rst

   - This solution is available to AWS and Azure.
 Workflow with AWS here is just an example.
 Please adjust the topology depending on your requirements.

-  - Require instance size to support at least 5 interfaces such as c4.4xlarge.
+  - Require instance size to support at least 5 interfaces such as c4.4xlarge in AWS.

   - LAN interfaces for Aviatrix Transit Primary and third-party cloud instance must be in the same Availability Zone.